evrythng/digital-link.js/README.md

 The grammar files are used by the [`apglib`](https://github.com/ldthomas/apg-js2) library to generate the `grammarObject.js` file.

-then go to the `grammar` folder and run the following command:
+To update the grammar object go to the `grammar` folder and run the following command:

 ```bash
 apg -i GS1_Digital_Link_Grammar_<VERSION_NUMBER>.abnf -o ../lib/grammarObject.js